Profit margin rules

 • Create transport-based rules that vary by route and stay length.

-The result is a flexible, automated, and scalable system for defining profit margins that directly feeds into the Price List Generator.
+This produces a scalable setup that directly feeds into the Price List Generator.

 Using the profit margin rule, all agencies can: